Resource Consent

 If an activity is approved the Council is required to monitor the activity to ensure it complies with the approval and any specified conditions.

-Resource Consent Forms
+Resource Consent Forms - Online

 Applying for a resource consent is easy: Here are the application forms:

-Resource Consent Application - Form 9
+Resource Consent Application forms:

 Digital Resource Consent Applications

-You can now lodge your resource consent application documents with us digitally via our online portal.
+You can now lodge your resource consent application documents with us digitally

 Guidance Notes/Checklists